 Some of the wine is still made the way the Romans did and direct Roman descendants are still around inviting you to share the pleasure of eating and drinking, a daily pleasure accompanying the professional and private part of life as it once did and still does.

-The first weekend of May the 2nd Iberian Wine Festival was held in Setubal, a port city South of Lisbon.
+The first weekend of May another Iberian Wine Festival was held in Setubal, a port city South of Lisbon.
 In freshly restored ancient boating and cordage houses, the rich wine world of Iberia was present to be tasted, accompanied by delicious regional products.

 Spain and Portugal are part of a distinguished Iberian identity their wines so nicely reflect.
 Lots of grape varieties are actually one and the same both sides of the border, though named differently.
 They share a similar terroir, climate, soil and topography, including the winds, the stronger ones from the Atlantic and the softer soothing breezes from the Mediterranean, which both alternately influence the microclimates in the region.

 Wine Tourism is a way to discover new cultures through their wines.
 Through regular contributions to the Tulleeho newsletter you will get to know some of the Iberian Peninsula’s treasures, Portuguese ones in particular, Portugal being probably Europe’s best hidden secret.